-Engineering technicians and technologists are key members of a team who focus on applying engineering and technology to solutions, whereas engineers focus on theoretical thinking.
-They work with engineers, designers, physical scientist or planners.
+Engineering technicians and technologists are vital team members who focus on applying engineering and technology to solutions, whereas engineers focus on theoretical thinking.
+They work with engineers, designers, physical scientists or planners.

 Five Areas of Interest

 Civil engineering techs help plan, design and oversee construction and maintenance of efficient structures and facilities including skyscrapers, bridges, roads, and infrastructure.
 They work with steel, wood, concrete, earth as well as advanced construction materials.
 Courses: CADD, structural design, physics, GIS, surveying.

 Architectural engineering techs apply engineering principles and technical skills to develop efficient buildings and related systems, such as lighting and communications systems.
 Courses: CADD, structural design, physics, commercial and residential architecture.